 While this is a limited study, the results suggest an association between pineapple intake and a more effective immune response to infection.

 Bromelain is an enzyme that is present in the pineapple stem and juice.
 It helps the body break down and digest proteins.
-In capsule form, bromelain may reduce swelling, bruising, healing time, and pain after surgery, according to a clinical trial from 2018.
+In capsule form, bromelain may reduce swelling, bruising, healing time, and pain after surgery, according to

 However, consuming pineapple and pineapple juice will not provide enough bromelain to heal wounds as a standalone medical treatment.